jdblack/openvpn_k8s/README.md

 ## Installation

+This is available on docker with `docker pull jdblack/openvpn_k8s`

 examples/ includes an example of how I stand this container up in K8s.
 I have set up OpenWRT to port forward connections TCP:1194 to the Load Balancer for my openvpn server.